determined-ai/determined/docs/interfaces/cli-ug.rst

    pip uninstall determined-cli

-This command uninstalls the Determined CLI from your system.
+This command uninstalls the ``determined`` library, including the Determined CLI, from your system.

 Upgrading
 =========